robbobfrh84/Tutorials_Examples/google cloud/basic-cloud-SQL/README.md

     INSERT INTO entries (guestName, content) values ("first guest", "I got here!");
     INSERT INTO entries (guestName, content) values ("second guest", "Me too!");`
 - $`SELECT * FROM entries;`

+### Modify with MySQL Workbench.
+Visit `console.google.cloud.com` and select your project.
+Find the hamburger icon in the upper-left and select `SQL` and then your instance.
+- Select the `connections` tab.
+- Scroll down under the Public IP section and select `[ + Add Network]`
+  - Add your name visit link to get your computer's ip address http://whatismyip.host/
+  - Add your IP address and remember to select `[save]`

+Open the MySQL Workbench and next to the "MySQL Connections"...
+- Select the "Plus" icon to add a new connection.
+- Add the name you selected for your SQL instance
+- In the google cloud platform under your instance copy the THE SQL INSTANCE (not your machine's ip)
+- Paste the ip address for the address in the workbench.
+- Now, attempt to connect to see the seed data you added before.
+Or abiously use this UI to create a schema and seed data.

 ----
 # Resources